l-Fari-l/Automation-of-Rockfall-Shadow-Zone-Mapping/README.md

 I will be improving the instructions (e.g. spelling mistakes) for this tool as I get time.

 Please read the "Tool or Script Summary" PDF before using.
 Do not copy the code from the PDF as I will be updating things in the notepad files first.
+Hence, use the notepad files to take the code.

 It is recommended to use the semi-automation script due to the limitations stated in the "Tool or Script Summary" PDF for full automation.